walterrowe/magick-frames/README.md

 # Magick Frames

-Magick Frames adds a pleasing outer shadow, a logo or text below or at a specified inside edge of the image, and adds a light or dark matte around all the edges for a professional presentation of your photography.
+Magick Frames adds a pleasing outer shadow, a logo or text below or at a specified inside edge of the image, and adds a light or dark matte around all the edges for a professional presentation of your photography as illustrated above.
 A significant feature of Magick Frames is that it scales and positions your text or logo based on your image dimensions, aspect ratio, and orientation.
 Square, vertical, and horizontal images all look as expected.
 The script has been tested on images from as small as 300 pixels to as large as full size 45MP with over 8000 pixels on the long edge.

 Options for decorating your image and applying text or a logo include: